temccarthy/Tetris/readme.md

-A pygame implementation of Tetris, to be used with machine learning.
+A pygame implementation of Tetris.